Local VCN Peering Through an Upgraded DRG

 Overview

-Instead of using local peering connections, you can establish private network communications between two or more virtual cloud networks (VCNs) in the same region by attaching them to a common dynamic routing gateway (DRG) and making appropriate adjustments to VCN and DRG route tables.
+Instead of using local peering connections, you can establish private network communications between two or more virtual cloud networks (VCNs) in the same region by attaching them to a common dynamic routing gateway (DRG) and making appropriate changes to VCN and DRG route tables.

 This scenario is only available to an upgraded DRG.

-• VCN-A is not attached to a DRG
+• VCN-A isn't attached to a DRG

-• VCN-B is not attached to a DRG
+• VCN-B isn't attached to a DRG

 Peering VCNs in different tenancies requires more IAM policies for cross-tenancy authorization.
 See IAM Policies for Routing Between VCNs for details on the permissions needed.
 When you attach a VCN in a different region to a DRG, use the steps in Attaching a DRG to a VCN in a Different Tenancy.
 Most of the steps in this scenario assume the DRG and both VCNs are in the same tenancy.